 - 8. For the purposes of this Article, the following definitions shall apply: - a) the term "presenter" means the person that has presented a case to the competent authority of one or both of the Contracting States either: - i) pursuant to paragraph 1 of this Article on the basis that the actions of one or both of the Contracting States result or will result for that person in taxation not in accordance with the provisions of this Convention; or - ii) on a taxpayer-specific case regarding a matter described in paragraph 3 of this Article; - b) the term "concerned person" means the presenter and all other persons, if any, whose tax liability to either Contracting State may be directly affected by a mutual agreement to resolve a case submitted to arbitration pursuant to paragraph 7 of this Article; and - c) the "commencement date" for a case means the earliest date on which the information necessary to undertake substantive consideration for a mutual agreement has been received by both competent authorities. - 9.
 For the purposes of arbitrations under this Article, the following rules shall apply: - a) The arbitration panel shall consist of three individual members.
 The competent authority of each Contracting State shall select one member of the arbitration panel.
-In the event that the competent authority of a Contracting State fails to select a member for the arbitration panel in the manner and within the time periods agreed by the competent authorities of the Contracting States pursuant to paragraph 10 of this Article, the competent authority of the other Contracting State shall select a second member.
+In the event that the competent authority of a Contracting State fails to select a member for the arbitration panel in the manner and within the time periods agreed by the competent authorities of the Contracting State shall select a second member.
 The two members of the arbitration panel who have been selected shall select the third member, who shall serve as Chair of the arbitration panel.
-If the two initial members of the arbitration panel fail to select the Chair in the manner and within the time periods agreed by the competent authorities of the Contracting States pursuant to paragraph 10 of this Article, these members shall be dismissed, and each competent authority of the Contracting States shall select a new member of the arbitration panel.
+If the two initial members of the arbitration panel fail to select the Chair in the manner and within the time periods agreed by the competent authority of the time periods agreed by the competent authority of the two initial members of the arbitration panel fail to select the Chair in the manner and within the time periods agreed by the competent authorities of the Contracting States pursuant to paragraph 10 of this Article, these members shall be dismissed, and each competent authority of the Contracting States shall select a new member of the arbitration panel.
 The Chair shall not be a national or lawful permanent resident of either Contracting State.
 The members appointed shall not be employees, nor have been employees within the twelvemonth period prior to the date on which a case is submitted to arbitration, of the tax administration or the treasury department of the Contracting State that identified them.
 Furthermore, the members appointed shall not have any prior involvement with the specific matters at issue in the arbitration proceeding for which they are being considered as arbitrators.